M-jerez/any-generator/README.md

 &nbsp;

-## Recipes File (config file)
+## Recipes File

-Anygen uses a file `anygen.json` in the root of your project as configuration file.
-This way other anygen 'recipies' can be found executed from intalled npm modules.
+Anygen uses a file `anygen.json` in the root of your project as **configuration file**.
+This way other anygen 'recipes' can be found end executed from installed npm modules.

-Each entry in the config file represents a recipe to generate code.
+Each entry in the config file represents a 'recipe' to generate scaffold code.
 The name of the recipe is used in the anygen command as follows: `anygen <recipe_name> <new_name>`

-Using bellow recipies file and running the command `anygen someComponent myNewComponent` will generate a new component `myNewComponent` from `someComponent`.
+Using bellow recipes file and running the command `anygen someComponent myNewComponent` will generate a new component `myNewComponent` from `someComponent`.

 ```ts
 //file: anygen.json